 Sarah Weeks: This is Sarah Weeks and I am doing an oral history interview with Monique Arsenault.
-It is January 10th, 2023 and we are at Falmouth Technology Park in the Observer Training Centre.
-This is for the North East Observer Project.
+It is January 10th, 2023, and we are at Falmouth Technology Park in the Observer Training Centre.
+This is for the Northeast Observer Project.
 Monique, tell me a bit about your family history.

 Monique Arsenault: Okay, so both sides of my family come from Canada, which is kind of fun.
-So, I'm, like, very French-Canadian.
-My mum's parents still live up there.
+So, I'm very French-Canadian.
+My mom's parents still live up there.
 I was just with them for Christmas.
-They came down to the States to have my mum and her sisters, and they just raised them.
-They worked, like in the mills in Lawrence, Massachusetts.
-Then once their kids were grown up and their kids had grandkids, me and my brother, they moved back to Canada to be with their, like, brothers and sisters.
+They came down to the States to have my mom and her sisters, and they just raised them.
+They worked in the mills in Lawrence, Massachusetts.
+Then once their kids were grown up and their kids had grandkids, me and my brother, they moved back to Canada to be with their brothers and sisters.
 They have a huge family and they still speak fluent French and everything.
-My mum and her sister speak fluent French.
+My mom and her sister speak fluent French.
 I don't know why it stopped with me.
-I'm sad about it. [laughs].
-I wish that they encouraged that when I was a kid.
+I'm sad about it. [laughter] I wish that they encouraged that when I was a kid.
 But yes, so very French-Canadian.
 Then my dad's side of the family came from Prince Edward Island.
-So, I don't know a lot about that, but my parents just recently did a whole, like, genealogy thing and found out that they were from Prince Edward Island.
+I don't know a lot about that, but my parents just recently did a whole genealogy thing and found out that they were from Prince Edward Island.
 My dad did.
-So, him and my mum, like, made a trip up north to go and see, like the town that they, like, originated from and stuff.
-So, they said it was a really awesome experience.
+So, him and my mom made a trip up north to go and see the town that they originated from.
+They said it was a really awesome experience.
 So, yes, very French family.